simpleviewinc/sv-mosaic/README.md

 * onLimitChange - `function({ limit })` - A callback that will be executed with the new limit selected by the user.
 It is recommended that when the user changes the limit, your state alteration should also reset the `skip` to `0`.
 * skip - `number` - The current number of rows being skipped by the user using `0` based indexing.
 Given a `limit` of `10` So the first page should have a `skip` of `0` and the second page would have a skip of `10`.
 * onSkipChange - `function({ skip })` - A callback that will be executed with the new skip selected by the user.
-* loading - `boolean` - Pass `true` when your Grid is fetching data or doing some alteration which needs to lock the UI.
-While `loading` is true, the majority of the UI elements in the grid are locked to prevent race conditions.
+* loading - `boolean` - Pass `true` when your DataView is fetching data or doing some alteration which needs to lock the UI.
+While `loading` is true, the majority of the UI elements in the DataView are locked to prevent race conditions.
 Once the data has been fetched you will want to prop down `false` again.
 * onSortChange - TODO
 * onViewChange - TODO
 * onActiveFiltersChange - TODO